 We had a beautiful blessing ceremony on November 7th, 2017 to inaugurate the partnership and to bless the space.

 We joined in silent meditation together, the Fellowship Hall illuminated with warm light, adorned with vibrant flowers, colorful cloths, and paper screens.
 After the meditation, we formed a circle, and went around the room offering blessings.
 One Sangha member said poignantly that she feels our two communities were one family but we didn’t know it yet, and that she feels no sense of ‘us and them.’
 It was a hopeful time of new energy and warmth in this space we are blessed to share.

 The full schedule of Sangha events can be found here: Santa Fe Vipassana Sangha Calendar of Events

-Starting this week, staff attorneys and legal assistants covering northern New Mexico will be working at the church to support equal access to justice for immigrants.
+Staff attorneys, paralegals, and legal assistants covering Santa Fe and northern New Mexico work from the church to support equal access to justice for immigrants.
 New Mexico Immigrant Law Center offers affordable and pro-bono access to legal services.

 New Mexico Immigrant Law Center

 We have a longstanding commitment, partnership, and support for the work of the Tennyson Center.
 The Center works with children, youth and their families to overcome a variety of life crises, including abuse and neglect.
 Tennyson Center is a community of people dedicated to serving children and youth and strengthening families.
 They provide competent and caring treatment, education and advocacy services that are community-based, family-focused and child-centered.

 Week of Compassion